Powerlearnproject/se-assignment-day-2-git-and-github-ciphermg101/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18408332&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that helps you track and manage changes to code, documents, or other digital content over time.
+Github is quite popular because it hosts a vast number of open-source projects, making it easy to find and contribute to existing projects as well as its ability to handle large projects and teams with ease.
+Version control helps maintain project integrity in several ways including:
+1. Change tracking: Keeps a record of all changes, making it easy to identify who made changes, when, and why, due to the timestapped commit messages.
+2. Collaboration: Enables multiple developers to work together, reducing conflicts and errors.
+3. Backup and recovery: Provides a backup of the project, allowing you to recover previous versions in case of errors or data loss.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+After creating a github account, navigate to your dashboard.
+From here, click the New button at the top left corner of the dashboard in order to start creating a new repository.
+You will be directed to a new page with the heading "New repository".
+This page will have several options to setup the new repository such as setting a required repository name, an optional description of the repository, visibility of the repository; This allows one to choose whether the repository will be public and accessible globally, or private, to ensure that only you and specific collaborators can access it.
+You can also optionally include a Readme file while acts as the coverpage of the entire repository as well as an optional .gitignore file while specifies which files to track and which not.
+Finally there is an option to add a Licence to the repository.
+After choosing all the options above, click on the create repository button and your new repository will be created successfully.
+You need to clearly decide on the repository name, repository visibility, licences if applicable and the necessity of the readme file during this process

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?